leejo/leejo.github.io/_posts/2017-05-01-calibrating_scans.md

 ---
-title: Calibrating Your v700 Workflow With A Flextight (D)
+title: Calibrating Your v700 Workflow With A Flextight
 layout: blog
 tags:
     - photography